jaredwray/cacheable/packages/cacheable/README.md

 [![npm](https://img.shields.io/npm/dm/cacheable.svg)](https://www.npmjs.com/package/cacheable)
 [![npm](https://img.shields.io/npm/v/cacheable)](https://www.npmjs.com/package/cacheable)

-`cacheable` is a high performance layer 1 / layer 2 caching engine that is focused on distributed caching with enterprise features such as `CacheSync`.
+`cacheable` is a high performance layer 1 / layer 2 caching engine that is focused on distributed caching with enterprise features such as `CacheSync` (coming soon).
 It is built on top of the robust storage engine [Keyv](https://keyv.org) and provides a simple API to cache and retrieve data.

 * Simple to use with robust API
 * Not bloated with additional modules